ker0x/cakephp-push/docs/adapters/fcm.rst

 Introduction
 ------------

+It currently only supports HTTP protocol for :

+    - sending a downstream message to one or multiple devices

+Configuration
+-------------

 First, you have to get an API key.
 Go to https://console.firebase.google.com/ , create a project then in your project's settings you will see your Web API Key.

-Configuration
--------------

 Update your ``push.php`` config file to set Fcm to the adapters's array: